stevechungytc303-cloud/Solidworks-Controlled-Stacking-Robot-Arm/README.md

 # Solidworks-Controlled-Stacking-Robot-Arm
 This project uses macros created with SolidWorks API to extract pick-up and drop-off coordinates from two SolidWorks assembly files: one showing the robot's starting environment and one showing the final stacked layout.
 After the extraction, a temporary PowerShell script is generated to send the coordinates to the computer port connected to the robot.
 With the coordinates, the robot starts picking up and placing objects to recreate the final stacked layout.
-(More Below)
+(More info and Demo Video Below)

 ## Robot Info
 ![Robotic Arm](SolidworksControlledStackingRobotImage.png)